Synthetixio/synthetix/docs/contracts/FeePool.md

 This is designed to allow users to have a little slack in case prices move quickly.

 **Type:** `uint public`

-!!! caution "Constant Case"
-    Note that this is in CONSTANT_CASE even though it is not a constant.
-Its value may be changed by the owner calling [`setTargetThreshold`](#settargetthreshold).

-!!! danger "Potential System Undercollateralisation"
-    At 10%, `TARGET_THRESHOLD` in principle allows the system's total issued value to reach 110% percent of its supposed maximum.
-    Moreover, the fact that this quantity is modifiable, and has no constraint on what value it can be changed to means that it could be set, for example, to 500%, and the Synthetix system would become a fractional reserve system.

 ---